UltraEngine/Documentation/CPP/Widget_AddBlock.md

 # Widget::AddBlock

 This method adds a widget block to a custom widget, for displaying a rectangle, image, or text.
+Generally, this method will be called inside the Draw method of a custom class derived from the [Widget](Widget.md) class.

 ## Syntax